stevemcd1/intronets/README.md

-# intronets
-This package includes network datasets in .rda format.
-These are mostly from small classic network studies.
-The key features of the data are described below.
-# Intronets Package: Dataset Descriptions
+# intronets Package: Dataset Descriptions
 A reference guide to the datasets included in the **intronets** package.

 ## Contents